aimhigherweb/iec_website/content/what-we-do/freedom-of-information.md

 In addition to these fees, a further $0.20 applies per page of records printed as well as the cost of postage.

-If you would like your records summarised in written report, an added $7.85 is applicable.
+If you would like your records summarised in written report, an added $7.85 is applicable per page.

 #### Further information